Guide to Work, Study, Travel and Living Abroad

 But I was decidedly mistaken.

-Finding Permanent Lodging
+Finding Permanent Lodging in Brazil

-Finding a Job and Getting Settled
+Finding a Job and Getting Settled in Brazil

 Arpoador Beach and "The Flintstones’ Gym."

-The farmer’s market in Rio, Brazil
+The farmer' market in Rio.

 The farmer’s market in Rio.

 Things were going well socially, too.
 Cristiano seemed to know everyone.
-He introduced me to an American woman named Taylor who had a comfortable job as a liaison between the U.S. and Brazilian navies.
+He introduced me to an American woman named Taylor, who had a comfortable job as a liaison between the U.S. and Brazilian navies.
 She also had an apartment strategically located right on Ipanema Beach.
 Every Tuesday night was Pizza Night at Taylor’s.
 I met some locals there and several other expats.
 It was an eclectic and fun group.

-Ipanema beach in Rio, Brazil
+Ipanema beach in Rio, Brazil.

 Ipanema Beach from Taylor's apartment.

-After Carnaval I quickly built up my student base, improving my financial situation.
+After Carnaval, I quickly built up my student base, improving my financial situation.
 I was introduced to a Brazilian woman who quickly became my girlfriend.
-I hadn’t really suffered much from culture shock.
+I hadn't really suffered much from culture shock.
 All seemed to be going well.

 Coping When Times Were Tough

-But at about the 8-month mark, I was hit from a number of directions.
+But at about the 8-month mark, I was hit from several directions.
 My stepfather, whom I was very close to, passed away, and I was unable to return to the U.S. in time for the service.
-My girlfriend revealed that she really just wanted to leave Brazil, and as I planned to stay, she was moving on.
+My girlfriend revealed that she just wanted to leave Brazil, and as I planned to stay, she was moving on.
 Chris took a job in Brasilia, and a series of random roommates followed.
 Then Taylor was called back to the U.S. Pizza Night was no more, and the group drifted apart.

-Advice from an Expat
+Advice from an Expat in Brazil

 I am now closing in on 6½ years here in Brazil.
-As a long-term expat, what advice could I offer someone who is considering a stint in another country?
+As a long-term expat, what advice could I offer someone considering a stint in another country?
 Here are some lessons learned in the School of Hard Knocks:

 • If you aren’t sure whether to go abroad, I ask you: Why not give it a shot?
 You can always go back home.
 You don’t have to make a long-term commitment as I have done.
 Even a summer abroad can teach you a lot.
 Learn a language.
 Grow in self-confidence.
 Add an interesting bullet point to your resume.